nicoRomeroCuruchet/MinimalistDriver/README.md

 # Prepare a driver

 For a driver to be useful, users must access it.
-In Linux, this is done through the file system: devices (physical or virtual) appear as files in the /dev directory.
-If we run ls /dev -l, we can see something like:
+In Linux, this is done through the file system: devices (physical or virtual) appear as files in the **/dev** directory.
+If we run **ls /dev -l**, we can see something like: